DanielFrydman/vue-rails-ab-testing/README.md

 - Track a pageview via the `analytics-api.js` method when a visitor lands on the page.
 - Track an event via the `analytics-api.js` method when a visitor clicks on the “Sign up” button.
 - Every single page view and click shall be tracked.
-- Calculate CTR by unique users.
+- Calculate CTR by unique users and event name.
 - Tracking Dashboard to see unique page views and events per user by event name and in chosen period
 - Allow non-technical users to modify the control variation or the test variation texts in Hygraph CMS (Content management system).
 - P.S.: The sign up page is for viewing only, it doesn't work like a real page